Luming-L/Project/eddie.md

 > if it failed (if it fails, then "failed" would equal 1)
 > the largest amount of memory it used (maxvemem)
 # Array jobs
-mostly identical jobs with the only difference being input parameters or data sets. submit, stop and delete jobs with just one command. submit an array job
+Identical jobs with the only difference being input parameters or data sets. submit, stop and delete jobs with just one command. submit an array job
 ```